How Much Does Restaurant SEO Cost in 2026? ($300–$5,000/month real-world ranges)

 AI employees (Nuxa)

-- •Scout — free SEO scan + 43-point GBP audit + ongoing recommendations
+- •Atlas — free SEO scan + 43-point GBP audit + ongoing listings upkeep

 - •Grace — drafts and posts personalized review replies daily